 How do people discover new shows?

-Some search in iTunes by keyword or category.
+- Some search in Apple Podcasts, Spotify, or Overcast by keyword or category.

 (Seriously, even if you’re not a baseball fan, you’ll laugh your face off listening to that last one.)

-So outside of the iTunes optimization and social media strategies, here are a few “best practices” I think contribute to the most powerful marketing engine of all: word of mouth referrals.
+So outside of the Apple Podcasts optimization and social media strategies, here are a few “best practices” I think contribute to the most powerful marketing engine of all: word of mouth referrals.

 I definitely did NOT do all of these at the beginning, which is one reason I’m embarrassed by the first several dozen episodes.
 But like anything, it’s a learning process and I’d like to think I’ve improved as a host and interviewer over the years.

 Commit to a consistent production schedule and stick to it.
-The Side Hustle Show comes out every Thursday rain or shine, and I don’t think I’ve missed a week since Christmas 2013.
+The Side Hustle Show comes out every Thursday rain or shine, and I don’t think I’ve missed in over 7 years.

 On top of the publishing consistency, there’s also consistency in format and structure.
 I believe this helps breed familiarity and comfort among listeners.